Doctor insights on:

 I think I have zoster sine herpete or shingles without the rash.
 What type of doctor should I see?

-- How do you know what type of hpv you have?
+- How to know what type of casts you have?

 - How long do you use ointment on hsv 1?